citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 It checks:

-* That there's only 40 bits
+* That there are only 40 bits
 * That vector contains only 1s and 0s
 * That checksum is correct
 * That actual values are valid by specification

-It also does all necessary conversion.
+It also does all the necessary conversions.

 Note, that `convert` function that converts vector of 1s and 0s to integer is described in [my another article](https://citizen-stig.github.io/2020/04/04/converting-bits-to-integers-in-rust-using-generics.html)